 As the heavily copper toxic individual will most always present with adrenal exhaustion, the most common approach is to immediately target the adrenals to restore the person's energy.
 Zinc is also very commonly recommended as it is the most well known copper antagonist (getting depleted as copper goes too high).
 Though there is some merit to such an approach, it can also be a very dangerous approach.
 When copper is mobilized too quickly through adrenal support and other copper antagonists such as zinc without first ensuring an efficient biliary tract system and sufficient bile production, the mobilized copper simply gets stirred around and redeposited, resulting in undesirable psychological, emotional, and/or physical reactions.
 In fact, giving zinc to the copper toxic individual is initially rarely recommended, and at amounts greater than 20mg-25mg can often make things much worse, bringing on both physical and psychological effects of a copper dump.

 Too strong and quick an adrenal boost can also bring on serious copper dump symptoms.
 Often the patient will stop the program, either because the symptoms of copper dumping initially are too intense, or because, paradoxically, they actually begin feeling better due to their increased energy and believe they've healed.
 Adrenals react quickly to support, and energy can return rather soon, giving a false sense of improvement.
 This is where one must understand that this quick return in energy does NOT represent a proper restoration of adrenal function.
+Nor does it necessarily even mean that the body is effectively dumping copper, since usually energy decreases during periods when the body is dumping copper.
 Stopping the detox process at this point is like giving up on a weight loss program as soon as you lose the first pound.
 For women in full burnout, recovery can be expected to take one to two years on stringent adrenal therapy.

 An important to understand danger with offering adrenal support formulas without monitoring mineral levels through HTMA, is that the adrenal support will increase one's sodium level.
 As sodium increases, the sodium to potassium ratio increases.
 Considering that copper dumping further depletes potassium, this will really increase the Na/K stress ratio and in turn the stress response - leading a person to more extreme reactions and a shorter fuse than would be normal, and rash decisions / over-reactions could result.
 It can be very difficult to get through to a person in this state.
 Once again, the patient should always be made fully aware of what negative psychological symptoms may appear once detox begins so that extreme over-reactions and potentially damaging decisions can be avoided during this time.
 Not doing so is certainly not in the best interest of the patient, and could be considered gross negligence.